Discover: Models & Theories

 Iterate on the process as you gain experience and as the market landscape evolves.

-Conclusion: Skill-Opportunity Matching helps individuals align their skills with market needs by creating a matrix that pairs personal competencies with potential opportunities.
+Skill-Opportunity Matching helps individuals align their skills with market needs by creating a matrix that pairs personal competencies with potential opportunities.
 This systematic approach allows for informed career decisions and identification of growth areas.
 By regularly updating the matrix and acting on the plan to enhance skills, individuals can adapt to evolving market demands and leverage their unique strengths to pursue relevant opportunities.

-4. On Ikigai
+On Ikigai

-Summary: The Ikigai process is a holistic approach that helps individuals discover their passion, mission, vocation, and profession by finding the intersection of these four elements.
+The Ikigai process is a holistic approach that helps individuals discover their passion, mission, vocation, and profession by finding the intersection of these four elements.
 The Ikigai process is a journey of self-discovery and intentional living.
 By finding the balance between what you love, what the world needs, what you are good at, and what you can be paid for, you can unlock a deeper sense of purpose and fulfillment in your personal and professional life.

-Here's a brief overview and steps for the Ikigai process:
+Here's a brief overview and steps for the Ikigai process.

-1. Identify What You Love (Passion):
+1. Identify What You Love (Passion)

 Reflect on the activities and pursuits that bring you joy and fulfillment.